The test function conjecture for parahoric local models: Recollections on -actions

 where $X^\pm\to X^0$ (resp. $X^\pm\to X$) is given by evaluating a morphism at the zero section (resp. at the unit section).
 If $R$ is a field and if $X$ is a quasi-separated $R$-scheme of finite type, the functors $X^0$ and $X^\pm$ are representable by quasi-separated $R$-schemes of finite type, cf.\,\cite[Thm 1.4.2]{Dr} and \cite[Thm 2.24]{AHR}.
 If $X=\on{colim}_iX_i$ is an ind-scheme, and if each $X_i$ is $\bbG_m$-stable, quasi-separated and of finite type, then $X^0=\on{colim}_iX_i^0$ and $X^\pm=\on{colim}_iX_i^\pm$ are ind-schemes.

-More generally, whenever the $\bbG_m$-action on a scheme $X$ is \'etale locally linearizable, i.e., the $\bbG_m$-action lifts - necessarily uniquely - to an \'etale cover which is affine over $R$ and on which $\bbG_m$ acts linearly, then the functors $X^0$ and $X^\pm$ are representable by \cite[Thm 1.8]{Ri}.
+More generally, whenever the $\bbG_m$-action on a scheme $X$ is \'etale locally linearizable, i.e., the $\bbG_m$-action lifts - necessarily uniquely - to an \'etale cover which is affine over $R$ (cf.~\cite[Def.~1.6]{Ri19}), then the functors $X^0$ and $X^\pm$ are representable by \cite[Thm 1.8]{Ri19}.
 The property of being \'etale locally linearizable comes from the generalization of Sumihiro's theorem \cite[\S 2.3]{AHR}.
-In the present manuscript, the $\bbG_m$-actions are even Zariski locally linearizable, i.e. the $\bbG_m$-action is linear on a Zariski open cover (cf. Lemma \ref{loclinaffine}, \ref{loclinBD} below).
-Let us explain how \cite[Thm 1.8]{Ri} generalizes to ind-schemes.
+The attribute ``linearizable'' refers to the fact that an affine $R$-scheme of finite presentation equipped with a $\bbG_m$-action can be embedded equivariantly into affine space on which $\bbG_m$ acts linearly, cf.~\cite[Lem 2.21]{Ri19}.
+In the present manuscript, the $\bbG_m$-actions are even Zariski locally linearizable, i.e. there exists a $\bbG_m$-invariant open affine cover (cf. Lemma \ref{loclinaffine}, \ref{loclinBD} below).
+Let us explain how \cite[Thm 1.8]{Ri19} generalizes to ind-schemes.
 We say a $\bbG_m$-action on an $R$-ind-scheme $X$ is \'etale (resp.
 Zariski) locally linearizable if there is a $\bbG_m$-stable presentation $X=\on{colim}_iX_i$ where the $\bbG_m$-action on each $X_i$ is \'etale (resp.
 Zariski) locally linearizable.